fukurosan/kiwicomponents/docs/tooltips.md

 ## Global Tooltips Attributes

-The kiwi tooltips can be configured to automatically monitor the DOM for certain attributes, and generate themselves when needed.
+Kiwi Components can be configured to automatically monitor the DOM for certain attributes, and generate tooltips when needed.
 This is the easiest way to create tooltips.

 To enable the global tooltips attributes you must import and execute the enableGlobalTooltips() function.